Katikistan/Notes/OS and Data representation.md

 ![[Pasted image 20240118024906.png]]
 `If (waitpid(pid, NULL, 0)) > 0)` will be true when the child of pid has executed, in terms of the code example:

+remember that pid still have to be assigned to something

 In the parent process, `waitpid` is used to wait for the child process to finish.
 Once the child process completes, it checks again and creates a new child process.
 The second child process prints "3", and the parent process prints "4".

 the parent can print 4 and 5